SensesProject/extreme-events/src/assets/text/en.md

 Not all drivers of extreme events (e.g. precipitation) follow a normal distribution, but their distributions are also subject to change under climate change and can reach new extremes.

 In this analysis, we define the thresholds of what constitutes an extreme event relative to the preindustrial climate.
-It allows us to examine changes under temperatures, that already occur today, as well as a glimpse at future global warming levels.
+This allows us to examine changes under temperatures that already occur today, as well as a glimpse at future global warming levels.

 +++ cat-exposure 1

 ## Exposure to Extreme Events

 We discuss two aspects of extreme events: The share of {global land area}(Global land surface except for Greenland and Antarctica) as well as the share of the {global population}(Based on total population and population distribution from
-2005 to isolate the pure climate change effect) exposed to them every year.
+2005 regardless of the warming level to isolate the pure climate change effect) exposed to them every year.

-The analysis bases on impact projections that originate from the [ISIMIP project](https://www.isimip.org).
-A collection of impact model simulations driven by harmonized input data to enable cross-model and cross-sector comparisons.
+The analysis bases on impact projections that originate from the [ISIMIP project](https://www.isimip.org), a collection of impact model simulations driven by harmonized input data to enable cross-model and cross-sector comparisons.

 +++ cat-heatwave-title